-The functionality of the above block diagram of the smart PPE device for construction workers is as illustrated below;
+The functionality of Figure 3.1is as illustrated below;

 It uses a cellular communication module to transmit data via text.
 This data is sent by the transmitter and the receiver side receives the data from the transmitter.

 It uses a heart rate sensor, temperature sensor, pressure sensor, GSM/GPS module and an accelerometer gyroscope to collect information concerning a patient’s status.